ED and Low T: What's the Difference?

 If you have ED but normal testosterone levels, your health care provider may start treatment with lifestyle changes.
 These include losing weight, exercising, not smoking, and avoiding alcohol and drug abuse.
 The next choice for treatment is usually a drug called a phosphodiesterase-type 5 inhibitor (PDE-5 inhibitors).

 The first of these was a pill called Viagra.
-If you had ED before 1998, when Viagra became available, your health care provider might have given you a prescription for testosterone.
+If you had ED before 1998, when Viagra first became available, your health care provider might have given you a prescription for testosterone.
 Today, the PDE-5 inhibitors work much faster and more reliably than testosterone to treat ED.

 If you have low T with symptoms that include ED, you may get testosterone therapy to increase your sex drive, improve your mood, and increase your muscle and bone strength.
 Testosterone may also improve ED, but testosterone is not the drug of choice for ED.

 One option would be to take both testosterone and a PDE-5 inhibitor for low T with ED.
 Testosterone may increase your desire for sex, while a PDE-5 inhibitor improves your erection.
 However, a study done at Boston University Medical Center found that adding testosterone to Viagra for men with low T and ED did not make much difference.

 Finally, know that both ED and low T could be signs of a more serious medical condition, such as heart disease.
 If you have symptoms of low T or ED, talk with your health care provider about all the possible causes.

 Both ED and low T can affect your sexual health.